willtownes/patel2014gliohuman/README.md

 # patel2014gliohuman

-This package contains a Bioconductor "Summarized Experiment" from the [Patel et al. (2014)](https://doi.org/10.1126/science.1254257) paper that performed single cell RNA-Seq analysis on human glioblastoma tissue.
+This package contains a Bioconductor `Summarized Experiment` from the [Patel et al. (2014)](https://doi.org/10.1126/science.1254257) paper that performed single cell RNA-Seq analysis on human glioblastoma tissue.
 There are also some cell line and bulk RNA-Seq samples included.
 Metadata was obtained from Gene